 Before becoming a partner/Director, Marta was head of business development, leading a team focused on innovation, management and transformation of XP Inc. businesses.
 Previous to XP Inc, Marta worked worked in strategy and management consulting.
 She holds a degree in public administration.
 She is the leader of the MLHR3 group, which was responsible for XP Inc. commitment to reach 50% women in all hierarchical levels by 2025.

 Juan Jose Pocaterra

-Economist and Lawyer, tech entrepreneur focused on smart cities and urban development.
+Economist and Lawyer, tech entrepreneur focused on smart cities, urban analytics, mobility and urban development.
 Co-Founder and CEO of Vikua.
 Co-Founder of La Wawa.

 Vikua is a Govtech Startup recognized by Forbes Magazine as one of the Top 30 Most Promising Companies of Latin America and among the Top 100 Govtech Startups of the Iberoamerican region.
 We transform emerging cities into smart cities by harnessing the power of 4IR technologies such as internet of things, big data, and artificial intelligence.
 Its URBO® platform (urbo.vikua.com) allows cities to automate and remotely operate urban services in the areas of traffic, public transportation, waste management, public works, public lighting and environmental risks.